-How to Start a Scholarship Essay Introduction (With Example)
+How to Write a Scholarship Essay Introduction (With Example)

 With the thousands of scholarships out there, you have a chance to win serious money to put towards your college tuition.
 But, the scholarship application process can be quite stressful, so we are here to help.
 The most difficult part of the application process for students is usually the essay.
 How do you write it?
 What should it include?
 We are going to focus on how to start a scholarship essay introduction.